 If you love splurging on books on Amazon, make sure you give yourself a shopping allowance.
 Mobile phone contracts, new eyeglasses, pharmaceuticals – all the incidentals you need to budget for in your everyday life at home, you’ll need to take into account in a residential aged care home.

 Even though we’ve tried to make this as clear as possible, we admit: it can be pretty complicated.
-It’s a really good ideal to speak with a financial advisor before committing to a aged care home, to make sure you’re fully across all the costs and understand exactly how you’re going to cover them.
+It’s a really good idea to speak with a financial advisor before committing to a aged care home, to make sure you’re fully across all the costs and understand exactly how you’re going to cover them.

 Learn more about the costs of residential care